Lose fat. Build muscle.

 This article, courtesy of www.health-care-information.org

 Asthma is a chronic respiratory disease, often arising from allergies, that is characterized by sudden recurring attacks of labored breathing, chest constriction, and coughing.
 There is currently no cure available for asthma.
-However, new discoveries in the medical research field are improving the medications and techniques used to monitor and treat asthma in patients with the disease.

 Aspects of modern homes--air pollution, exposure to and the eating of processed foods, central heating systems, double-glazed windows--help make an ideal breeding situation for dust mites.
 These environmental concerns are thought to be major contributing factors to the increasing number of asthma cases in the world today.
-They also contribute to the severity of asthma cases, and the number of attacks suffered by an individual patient.
-Also see: Asthma Information Guide

 Different materials within the home may trigger attacks or irritate symptoms in asthma patients: